luisbocanegra/LightlyShaders/README.md

 Because of this it may work differently with different themes, corner radiuses or shadow settings. **Your mileage may vary.**

  ## 2. This effect can be resource-hungry!
 Thanks to recent changes the performance of this plugin has improved.
 But depending on your hardware, you still can have performance hit.
-See [issue #6](https://github.com/a-parhom/LightlyShaders/issues/6).

  # Dependencies: